 Common Fears and Recurring Thoughts - And How to Control Them

 Interestingly, anxiety causes a lot of very similar fears and recurring thoughts that people have a hard time shaking.
 That's likely because anxiety symptoms can be very similar between individuals.
 Identifying when you’re having these thoughts is the first step in managing them.
 Below, we'll look at some of the most common recurring thoughts that occur in those that suffer from anxiety, where they can come from and ways of beginning to challenge them.

 "Something is Wrong - I'm Going to Die."

 This is a disturbingly common thought.
-It's one that affects those that that suffer from panic attacks.
-It occurs because panic attacks create two things: an intense feeling of doom, and physical symptoms that mimic more serious diseases – like heart attacks and brain tumors.
+It's one that affects those that that suffer from panic attacks particularly.
+It occurs because panic attacks create two things: an intense feeling of doom, and physical symptoms that mimic more serious diseases - like heart attacks and brain tumors.
 Often these physical symptoms are misinterpreted as signs that you are very ill.
 It occurs in the moment, but the health anxiety can last long after, convincing people that they have diseases like multiple sclerosis.

 It's not easy.
-You should take my 7 minute anxiety test if you haven't yet, where you can see all of the symptoms associated with anxiety.
-You also need to start treating your panic attacks as soon as you can – the sooner they stop, the sooner these thoughts leave you.
+You also need to start treating your panic attacks as soon as you can - the sooner they stop, the sooner these thoughts leave you.

 "I'm Going Crazy."